 We thank everyone who made a contribution to the Endowment Fund!

 In 2015 a separate committee was formed to oversee the Endowment.
-This committee is comprised of the Finance Chair of the Women's Fund Steering Committee and three Women's Fund members with financial expertise who are not currently serving on any other committee.
+This committee is comprised of the Finance Chair of the Women's Fund Board and three Women's Fund members with financial expertise who are not currently serving on any other committee.
 The Finance Chair is a non-voting member of the committee.
-The committee reports to the Women’s Fund Steering Committee quarterly.
+The committee reports to the Women’s Fund Board quarterly.

 Click here to read about the Endowment Committee members.

-As Field of Interest Funds of the Santa Barbara Foundation, the Women’s Fund and its endowment adhere to the Gift Acceptance and Investment Policy Statement and Standards adopted by the Santa Barbara Foundation.
+As Field of Interest Fund of the Santa Barbara Foundation, the Women’s Fund endowment adheres to the Gift Acceptance and Investment Policy Statement and Standards adopted by the Santa Barbara Foundation.

 The following distribution policy was established by the Endowment Committee: No annual distributions from the Women’s Fund Endowment are required.
 The Women’s Fund grants pool may receive a distribution from the Women’s Fund Endowment of 4% of net assets once a threshold of $500,000 averaged over the previous three years is met.

 Funds are currently invested in a “Long-Term Endowment Portfolio” managed by Meketa Investment Group for the Santa Barbara Foundation.
 The overall expense ratio is approximately .69% annually.
 The Santa Barbara Foundation provides administrative support for a fee of approximately 1% a year.